DatabaseMasters/CrowdFundingWebsite/README.md

 ##  General Requirements

-- Use Git
+- DONE: Used Git
-  - Github, Gitlab, Bitbucket, or other
-- Brief **documentation** of the project and the project architecture
-  - As `README.md` file at the root of the github repository
+- PARTIAL: Brief **documentation** of the project and the project architecture as `README.md` file at the root of the github repository

 ### Optional Requirements